pipelight/doc.pipelight/guide/triggers/definition.md

 # Triggers (Automation)

 Here is the part you were waiting for!
-What is the point of writting pipelines if you still have to execute them by hand?
+What is the point of writing pipelines if you still have to execute them by hand?

 ::: tip tl;dr